leonardosavasta/f20-covid1-prv/README.md

 - ALWAYS: The estimated share of people in this county who would say always
 - confirmed_mm-dd-yyyy: The number of laboratory confirmed Covid-19 cases on that particular day
 - deaths_mm-dd-yyyy: The total number of deaths from Covid-19, including both confirmed and probable on that particular day
-- Covid_Infection_Rate_Count: The total number of cases in each county between June 17 and July 29
+- recovered_mm-dd-yyyy (The total number of recovered cases from Covid-19
 - Covid_Infection_Rate: The percentage increase in COVID19 cases in each county between June 17 and July 29